Session 1

 10 11 17

-5. the operator = is also used to assign an arugment of a function.
+1. equal = operator is used to assign an arugment of a function.

 tail(cars, n = 10)